lindsay-kislingbury/Cinema/docs/Documentation.md

 #### <li>runtime
 string runtime in minutes.
 #### <li>homepage
 string homepage for a movie.
-WARNING! some of the homepages appear to direct to old sites that do not exist, or now point to other movies.
+WARNING! some of the homepage links are broken or point to old sites.
 #### <li>language
 string original language of the movie.
 #### <li>releaseDate